developer-onizuka/azureBlob/README.md

 - With the account access key or a shared access signature (SAS) token.
 - With an Azure Active Directory (Azure AD) security principal.
 Microsoft recommends using Azure AD credentials for superior security and ease of use.

 # 6-1.
-Using Access Key
+Using account access-key
 ```
 az storage blob upload-batch \
   --destination myfirstblob \